The candidates on this list have the 10 nominations required to be on the election ballot and have completed the application.

 Matt has a diverse engineering background prior to getting involved in open infrastructure, including DevOps coaching, data science / statistical analysis, mobile development, technician dispatch and scheduling software, VoIP provisioning, and integration with legacy terminal applications.

 Nominated by: Chris Dent Jay Bryant Amy Marrich Chris Morgan Erik McCormick Melvin Hillsman Fred LI Egle Sigler Andreas Jaeger ChangBo Guo

-Sean is a Principal Architect in Huawei’s Cloud Open Source Development Team involved in OpenStack and other Cloud related open source projects with a focus on storage related integration.
+Sean is a Distinguished Engineer in the Dell EMC Office of the CTO involved in Cloud related open source projects with a focus on storage related integration.